twistedfall/opencv-rust/README.md

 * `VCPKG_ROOT` and `VCPKGRS_DYNAMIC`
   The root of `vcpkg` installation and flag allowing use of `*.dll` libraries, see the [documentation for `vcpkg` crate](https://docs.rs/vcpkg)

+* `OpenCV_DIR`
+  The directory that contains OpenCV package cmake files.
+Usually there are `OpenCVConfig.cmake`, `OpenCVConfig-version.cmake` and `OpenCVModules.cmake` in it.

 * `LD_LIBRARY_PATH`
   On Linux it sets the list of directories to look for the installed `*.so` files during runtime.